Meet the Founder of Ada Lovelace Day

 Interview: Magda Knight

-Ada Lovelace Day founder Suw Charman-Anderson on eradicating sexism in science, promoting women in technology, female game hack days, THAT VIDEO and the uses of a female Brian Cox.
+Ada Lovelace Day founder Suw Charman-Anderson on eradicating gender prejudice in science, promoting women in technology, female game hack days, THAT VIDEO and the uses of a female Brian Cox.

 Ada Lovelace is widely held to be the world’s first computer programmer.
 That she was Lord Byron’s daughter and a wow at parties trails in the dust in comparison.
 She is the face of Ada Lovelace Day, set up by Suw Charman-Anderson to promote women in tech (and, increasingly, all the other sciences).
 Anyone can celebrate 16 October 2012 by blogging about a notable woman in science, attending spectacular events set up by the ALA organisation and supporting the fundraiser.
 After talking to the wonderful Suw Charman-Anderson, who in seeking to inspire others has inspired so many, we kind of want to blog about her.